TABLE OF CONTENTS

 Merchant-initiated refunds: The merchant can request a refund for one or more transactions.
 Reasons could include the return of goods and services and more.

-Third-party verification (TPV) refunds: If the account used by the customer for making payment does not match what the merchant is expecting (for example a KYC-specific source account in the case of financial services merchants), a refund can be initiated.
+Third-party verification (TPV) refunds: If the account used by the customer for making payment does not match what the merchant is expecting (for example, a KYC-specific source account in the case of financial services merchants), a refund can be initiated.
 TPV is enabled by Setu only upon request from the merchant.

-Various scenarios for Setu initiated refunds.
+Various scenarios for Setu-initiated refunds.

-Missed notification from the bank: Occasionally, our partner bank does not send us the platform bill ID correctly in their notification to Setu, resulting in us not being able to reconcile the transaction even though the payment is successfully done by the customer.
+Missed notification from the bank: Occasionally, our partner bank does not send us the platform bill ID correctly in their notification to Setu, resulting in us not being able to reconcile the transaction even though the payment is successfully made by the customer.
 In such cases, we refund the transaction.

-- Missing/Incorrect OrderID: There are scenarios when the partner bank does not send us a payment notification in real-time.
+- Missing/Incorrect OrderID: There are scenarios when the partner bank does not send us a payment notification in real time.
 We end up reconciling such transactions the following day when we get an MIS file from the bank and refund them.
 But if the merchant wishes, we allow a configuration to process these transactions & settle instead as well.

-- Amount exactness validation failure: An amount exactness validation is when a given payment has a validation error - for example, payment has an exactness condition of ≥Rs 500 but the payment is for Rs.
-400. In such cases it doesn’t meet the amount exactness validation and is refunded to the source account.
+- Amount exactness validation failure: An amount exactness validation is when a given payment has a validation error - for example, payment has an exactness condition of ≥Rs 500, but the payment is for Rs.
+400. In such cases, it doesn’t meet the amount exactness validation and is refunded to the source account.

 Duplicate payment for the same bill: Setu’s UPI DeepLinks supports only one payment per generated DeepLink.
 But if more than one payment is detected for a given link, then all subsequent payments (except the first) are refunded to the source account.
 It doesn’t matter whether the first payment was a failure or a success.